YaLTeR/niri/wiki/Configuration:-Layout.md

 > This is because windows using client-side decorations can have an arbitrary shape.
 >
 > If you don't like that, you should uncomment the `prefer-no-csd` setting at the top level of the config.
-> Then, niri will draw focus rings and borders *around* windows that agree to omit their client-side decorations.
+> Niri will draw focus rings and borders *around* windows that agree to omit their client-side decorations.
 >
-> Alternatively, you can override this with the `draw-border-with-background` [window rule](https://github.com/YaLTeR/niri/wiki/Configuration:-Window-Rules).
+> Alternatively, you can override this behavior with the `draw-border-with-background` [window rule](https://github.com/YaLTeR/niri/wiki/Configuration:-Window-Rules).

 Focus ring and border have the following options.